 - Applies scholarly research in a manner that benefits the larger local or global community

-Each project proposal must have a written letter of recommendation from a U.Va. faculty mentor who will serve as an advisor during the completion of the project.
+Each project proposal must have a written letter of recommendation from a UVA faculty mentor who will serve as an adviser during the completion of the project.
 The faculty mentor should provide insight into his or her basis for concluding that the student is capable of completing a high-quality research project.
 Additionally, if the project requires IRB approval your faculty mentor should speak to the status of your IRB approval.
 Please ask your mentor to send the signed letter, on UVA letterhead, as an e-mail attachment directly to firstname.lastname@example.org by the stated deadline.

 - Projects, research, and purchases must comply with federal, state, and local laws.

-- College Council grants are NOT able to fund research stipends.
+- College Council grants CANNOT fund research stipends.

-- The grants are disbursed to students through direct deposit roughly two weeks after notification of selection.
+- The grants are disbursed to students through direct deposit after notification of selection.
 Students are on their Honor as a student of the University of Virginia to spend the grant funds according to the budget that was submitted and approved.

 - Grant recipients should use the resources freely available to them as University students whenever possible.
 Purchases of materials that are freely available at the University libraries or accessible through University journal databases, online subscriptions, or other electronic media will not be reimbursed.
-Grant recipients should perform a bona fide search of University library resources before purchasing materials for their project.
+Grant recipients should perform a thorough and extensive search of University library resources before purchasing materials for their project

 - Grant recipients may not travel to any location with a U.S. State Department Travel Warning and, if such a warning is issued while abroad, the recipient must leave the country immediately in the safest manner possible.
 Such warnings can be found here.
 In accordance with this, all students must obtain ISO approval before receiving funding and before traveling abroad.
 The ISO student projects abroad application can now be found

 - All purchases that go beyond the above-stated regulations must be approved in advance by the Academic Affairs Chair and Treasurer of College Council in consultation with appropriate University officials.

-**Violations of any of the above regulations will result in the cancelation of the grant.
+Violations of any of the above regulations will result in the cancellation of the grant.

 Receipt of Award

-Grant recipients will be required to meet with the Grant Chair to discuss grant requirements and payment procedures.
-Awards will be disbursed through direct deposit, which students must set up in their SIS accounts.
+Grant recipients will be required to meet with the Grants Chair to discuss grant requirements and payment procedures.
+Awards will be disbursed through direct deposit, which students must set up in their SIS accounts, using the following link.
 Recipients are on their Honor as students of the University of Virginia to spend the money as detailed in their approved budgets, and any changes to this budget must be reported to and approved by the Grant Chair.